-Founded in 1828, the university includes nine colleges with nearly 10,000 students, 1,000 full-time faculty members and 5,000 staff members.
+Founded in 1828, the university includes nine colleges and schools with nearly 10,000 students, 1,000 full-time faculty members and 5,000 staff members.
 It houses the nation's eighth-largest and 13th-oldest medical school, the state's sole dental college, an aligned and integrated health system, a growing intercollegiate athletics program, the highly respected Hull College of Business, the diverse Pamplin College of Arts, Humanities and Social Sciences, among other units.
-With 650 acres of campus and nearly 150 buildings, the university is a $1 billion-plus enterprise with statewide and national reach.
+With a campus of approximately 150 buildings, the university is a $1 billion-plus enterprise with statewide and national reach.
 The Medical College of Georgia includes a partnership campus in Athens, Ga., and satellite campuses in the Georgia cities of Albany, Rome and Savannah.

 A degree from GRU, an institution whose research, patient care and instruction have contributed immeasurably to advances in the state, nation and world, is greatly respected.
 Graduates speak highly of their GRU education, citing factors such as small class sizes, extensive faculty support and in-depth clinical training.